DiamondLightSource/coniql/README.rst

     export EPICS7_BASE=/path/to/EPICS

-This should allow the values within the coniql database to be made availavle over pvAccess.
+This should allow the values within the coniql database to be made available over pvAccess.